 The example I gave above of my mistaken loan payments was an honest mistake.

 Embezzlement, or outright stealing, is certainly not the norm.
 However, there are plenty of examples of property management companies that have defrauded their owners.
-One article presents some worrying statistics
+Go through the Embezzlement Charges in Oklahoma

 - The median embezzler manages to steal $145,000, according to the Association of Certified Fraud Examiners.
 22 percent of embezzlers steal $1 million or more.

 - Embezzlers can keep up the con for an average of 18 months before being caught.
 Alternatively, a Marquet International study estimates that this could be as long as 4.8 years.